franzholz/addons_tt_products/README.md

 ## Contributions:

-Please join the team to further develop these templates at https://github.com/franzholz/addons_tt_products .
+You can join the team to further develop these templates at https://github.com/franzholz/addons_tt_products .
 Send us your shop templates and icons to collect them here.